Vegan Tahini Cookie Traybake

 - In a large bowl, combine the butter, tahini, peanut butter, light brown sugar and caster sugar and use an electric whisk to beat together until smooth and creamy.

-- Add the soya milk, vanilla extract, fine salt and cinnamon and beat with the electric whisk to combine.
+- Add the flax egg, soya milk, vanilla extract, fine salt and cinnamon and beat with the electric whisk to combine.

 - Add the bicarbonate of soda, baking powder and self-raising flour and mix until fully combined.
 Depending on how runny your tahini/peanut butter is, you might need to add a little more flour at this point – the consistency should be a less runny than cake batter but not as stiff as normal cookie dough (see picture below for reference!).